l0wigh/Fluorite/EVO2.md

 - [ ] No warp bugs

 # TODO
+- [ ] Create a EWMH-style variable that will keep every scratchpads
+    - Recover the binding used
+    - Add/Delete/Update the bindings list
+    - Send IPC to ask polybar to update the list
+    - Have two list, one with inactives scratchpads and one with actives scratchpads
 - [ ] Add the possibility to seamlessly move a floating window to another monitors and that it change it's workspace too
 - [ ] Add Tags like DWM
 - [ ] Add EWMH